Can people truly change?

 Wilson’s scenes with his mother-in-law (Helen) are also great.
 They make for an entertainingly combustible duo.

-Initially, I didn't realize Dianne Ladd was Laura Dern’s actual mom (!).
+At first, I didn't realize Diane Ladd was Laura Dern’s actual mom (!).

-When Amy has a panic attack - Helen finally shows softness.
+When Amy has a panic attack - Helen finally relents and shows some softness.

-Ladd is an experienced performer, adept in her movement choices and subtle facial expressions.
+Ladd is amazingly adept in her movement choices and subtle facial expressions.

-Timm Sharp plays Dougie Daniels - Amy and Tyler’s creepy, oblivious boss.
+Timm Sharp plays Dougie - Amy and Tyler’s creepy, oblivious bro-boss.

 Molly Shannon's presence in Season 2 adds a vital, positive energy.